It has finally arrived! Spring is here! The freezing winter says farewell and the good weather is hopefully here to stay. The warm rays of sunshine...

 The first records of our skies are found in cave paintings dating back 30,000 years.
 Since then the night sky has been observed, interpreted, tracked and recorded, and by the time of the Renaissance era interest in this subject had not waned.
 Whether or not the Earth was at the centre of an identifiable system was highly contentious: the Church believed that it had to be, because God placed Man at the centre of all creation.

 Others believed that in fact the sun was at the centre.
 This idea was not new: as early as the 5th century BCE Greek philosophers were postulating a heliocentric model for our small part of the universe.
-It was the astronomer and mathematician Mikołaj Kopernik (more commonly known as Nicolaus Copernicus, 1473-1543) who put forward a more definitive version of this theory.
-In his De revolutionibus orbium coelestium he put forward a working hypothesis that described what we now recognise as our Solar System.
+It was the astronomer and mathematician Nicolaus Copernicus (Mikołaj Kopernik), who put forward a more definitive version of this theory.
+In his De revolutionibus orbium coelestium he put forward a working hypothesis that described what we now recognize as our Solar System.
 It was by no means perfect, but despite this (and despite it subsequently being banned by the Church) it became one of the pivotal scholarly events that helped to usher in the Scientific Revolution.

 The planets Mercury, Venus, Mars, Jupiter and Saturn were all identified as early as 1000 BCE.
 Uranus followed in 1781, and then Neptune was discovered in 1846.
 All except Earth have been named after Greek and Roman deities.